Joelgp83/Build-scripts-for-switchroot-android/README.md

 cd android/lineage
 ```

-To create and enter the target directory these instructions should be followed in.
+To create and enter the folder.

 Clone the repo with
 ```